The City of Tulsa is embedding financial empowerment programs and policies into City services to improve individual and family financial stability.

 Certified financial counselors are available for personalized guidance and can help you deal with a wide range of personal financial issues.
 Counselors can help you:

 The Financial Empowerment Center is a partnership between the City of Tulsa, Goodwill Industries of Tulsa, and is supported with public and private dollars including a two-year grant from the Cities for Financial l Empowerment (CFE) Fund.
 Learn more about the CFE Fund online.
+More information about other partners is below.

 In January 2020, the City of Tulsa launched its Blueprint for Economic Prosperity, a guide that details how the City can best financially empower all of its residents.
 Residents who feel financially empowered are those who have access to asset building opportunities, banking services, financial counseling and employment.